Hobart Airport: Big box development

-Cold Storage & Warehousing
+Cold storage and warehousing

-In December 2018 Link Logistics International started a Cold Storage & Warehousing Cold storage, at the Hobart Airport .The cool rooms have a height of 8 meters floor to ceiling, which is ideal for block stacking pallets.
-Since opening the cold store, Link Logistics International Pty Ltd has provided temperature-controlled storage solutions for customers wanting short-term seasonal storage to long term storage.
-Storage has been provided to the industry from various sectors, including Seafood, Viticulture, stone fruit, berries, Vegetable processors, craft beer, poultry, wine, ice cream, and restaurateurs wanting a larger storage alternative.
+In December 2018 Link Logistics International started a cold storage and warehousing facility at the Hobart Airport.
+The cool rooms have a height of eight metres, which is ideal for block stacking pallets.
+Since opening the cold storage, Link Logistics International Pty Ltd has provided temperature-controlled storage solutions for customers wanting short-term seasonal storage to long-term storage.
+Storage has been provided to the industry from various sectors, including seafood, viticulture, stone fruit, berries, vegetable processors, craft beer, poultry, wine, ice cream, and restaurateurs wanting a larger storage alternative.